electric-sql/electric/examples/gatekeeper-auth/README.md

-# Electric Gatekeeper Auth Example
+# Electric - Gatekeeper auth example

-This example demonstrates a number of ways of implementing the [Gatekeeper auth pattern](https://electric-sql.com/docs/guides/auth#gatekeeper) for securing access to the [Electric sync service](https://electric-sql.com/product/sync).
+This example demonstrates a number of ways of implementing the [gatekeeper auth](https://electric-sql.com/docs/guides/auth#gatekeeper-auth) pattern for [securing access](https://electric-sql.com/docs/guides/auth) to the [Electric sync service](https://electric-sql.com/product/sync).

 It includes: